lukoerfer/cake-openapi-generator/README.md

 #addin nuget:?package=Cake.OpenApiGenerator
 ```

-As an additional dependency, Java needs to be installed and available to Cake.
+As an additional dependency, Java needs to be installed and available for Cake.
 The most common way will be adding Java to the `PATH` environment variable, however it is also possible to register Java as a tool directly in the build script:

 ``` csharp
 Setup(context => {